lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 ### Flash Accessibility Summary and Impact of Life Cycle Signals

 The creator software is trusted to manage the owner partition (OWNER_DATA).
-As such, OWNER_DATA is remains accessible during DEV / PROD / PROD_END / RMA states, irrespective of the device personalization state.
+As such, OWNER_DATA remains accessible during DEV / PROD / PROD_END / RMA states, irrespective of the device personalization state.
 It is expected that ROM_ext during secure boot programs the protection correctly such that downstream software has appropriate permissions.

 The CREATOR_DATA partitions however, are further qualified based on the personalization state of the device.